[PREV - ARGUMENT_FROM_BOREDOM] [TOP]

 sneers at aristocracy --

-We get obsessed with people
+We get obsessed with figures

 like "Princess Di".
 Lacking any of our own, our